Veykril/tlborm/src/macros/minutiae/fragment-specifiers.md

 ## `block`

-The `block` fragment solely matches a [block expression](https://doc.rust-lang.org/reference/expressions/block-expr.html), which consists of and opening `{` brace, followed by any amount of statements and finally followed by a closing `}` brace.
+The `block` fragment solely matches a [block expression](https://doc.rust-lang.org/reference/expressions/block-expr.html), which consists of an opening `{` brace, followed by any amount of statements and finally followed by a closing `}` brace.

 ```rust